 Child custody is based on the child’s best interests.
 Complicated custody cases often involve a parent with poor mental health, alienation by one parent against the other, abuse, or addiction.
-When one parent wants to move out of state, or the children have special needs, figuring out what is best for the children becomes even more complicated.
+When one parent wants to move out of state, or the children have special needs, figuring out what is best for the children becomes even more complicated and requires a child custody lawyer working for the best interests of the child.

 When can you get child custody orders?

 You can get custody orders as soon as the parents are no longer living together after the divorce or paternity action has been filed.
-Child custody orders can either be temporary (intended for only a certain period of time) and modified at any time, or more permanent, which require a change of circumstances or other factors to modify the order.
+Child custody orders can either be temporary (intended for only a certain period of time) and modified at any time, or more permanent, which require a change of circumstances or other factors to modify the order with the guidance of a child custody lawyer

 We work with therapists and other experts to make sure that your concerns are heard, and your relationship with your children is as strong as possible.
-We can help you develop a plan and help you put the right foundation in place so you can avoid future conflict and litigation.
+Our East Bay team of child custody lawyers can help you develop a plan and help you put the right foundation in place so you can avoid future conflict and litigation.

 Who will get custody of the children?